jrenaud90/CyRK/Documentation/Advanced CySolver.md

     cdef double[3] args_arr = [1.0, 1.0, 9.81]
     cdef double* args_dbl_ptr = &args_arr[0]

+    # We need to tell CySolver the size of the additional argument structure so that it can make a copy.
+    cdef size_t size_of_args = sizeof(double) * 3

     # To work with cysolve_ivp, we must cast the args ptr to a void pointer
     cdef void* args_ptr = <void*>args_dbl_ptr